 Add the olives and crumble in the stock cube.
 Pour in 400ml boiling water and stir to mix well.
 Pop a lid on the pan and simmer for 5 mins to mingle all the flavours.

 While the tagine stock simmers, tip the couscous into a heatproof bowl.
 Pour in 300ml boiling water.
 Pop a plate over the bowl to cover it (or use cling film) and leave it to stand for 5 mins.
 The couscous will soak up the water.

 Carefully add the fish pie mix to the pan, then pop the lid back on and simmer for 5 mins till the fish is cooked.
 The white fish will be opaque and any salmon will be a dark pink.
-They will flake easily if you press them with a fork.
+They will flake easily if pressed with a fork.

 Taste the tagine and add a pinch more salt and pepper if you think it needs it.
-Fluff the couscous up with a fork and spoon it into two warm bowls.
+Fluff the couscous up with a fork and heap it into 2 warm bowls.
 Ladle the tagine over the top, discarding the lemon wedges and cinnamon stick.
-Garnish the tagine with the coriander leaves and fennel fronds and serve with the remaining lemon wedges for squeezing.
+Garnish with the coriander leaves and fennel fronds and serve with the remaining lemon wedges for squeezing.